latam-polmeth/Meeting2023/README.md

 -->

 ### Transportation from/to the airport
 Uber and Cabify operate in Buenos Aires.
 Buenos Aires international airport, Ezeiza, is located 30km away from the city.
-A trip to and from the airport to downtown Buenos Aires typically costs US$XXXX, oftentimes much less.
+A trip to and from the airport to downtown Buenos Aires typically costs US$20, oftentimes much less.
 You can also hire a cab from one of the stands located immediately outside the Arrivals hall.
 They all accept credit cards and have predetermined fares depending on the neighborhood you're going to.

 ### Lodging
 The Recoleta and Palermo neighborhoods are great for walking and dining and are close to the Riobamba campus.
-UdeSA has arranged a special rate with [Loi Suites](https://www.loisuites.com.ar/es/hotel/loi-suites-recoleta-hotel), which is located in Recoleta.
+UdeSA has arranged a special rate with [Loi Suites Recoleta](https://www.loisuites.com.ar/es/hotel/loi-suites-recoleta-hotel), which is located in Recoleta neighborhood.
 There is a speacial rate for conference members; just let us know that you plan to reserve here and we'll send you the reservation code.

 If you prefer another alternative, the city is full of hotel and AirBnb options.